Wyatt-Hawes/ARTG120-Final-Project-Trash-Game/README.md

 # Disposable
 #### [Playable Itch.io Link](https://metatoshi.itch.io/disposable)

-- A game that was made in collaboration with three other teammates with varying skillsets
+- A game that was made in collaboration with three other teammates with varying skill sets.
-- We worked through the challenge of learning an entirely new game engine and programming language
+- We worked through the challenge of learning an entirely new game engine and programming language.
-- Managed a production timeline which included storyboarding, prototyping, task deligation, and weekly progress reports.
+- Managed a production timeline which included storyboarding, prototyping, task delegation, and weekly progress reports.
 - The entire project was made in three weeks.
-- In the project I was a Programmer.
-I was responsible for the UI/UX, Mechanics, Level and Upgrade Design, and Debugging
+- In the project, I was a Programmer.
+I was responsible for the UI/UX, Mechanics, Level and Upgrade Design, and Debugging.

 _______________________________________________________